ewaltho/gist/README.md

-# Regex Tutorial Starter Code
+# Regex Alphabetical Sorting Tutorial

+## Description
+In this tutorial, I will show you how to sort an array of words in alphabetical order.